-In summary, increasing diversity, equity, inclusion, and accessibility, and addressing disparities remain an objective that informs numerous research projects and programs across the Strategic Plan Question areas.
-This Cross-Cutting Recommendation serves as a method to track the progress made to ensure that underrepresented and underserved populations receive appropriate research, education, and services in order to reduce the numerous disparities noted in the literature and by the community.
-While additional information on specific areas of disparities is expanded upon in each Question of the Strategic Plan, this section and the Cross-Cutting Recommendation outlined here serve as an indicator of the urgency felt by the Committee to comprehensively address areas of disparities and promote equity in research and services moving forward.
+In summary, increasing diversity, equity, inclusion, and accessibility, and addressing disparities remains an objective that informs numerous research projects and programs across the Strategic Plan Question areas.
+This Cross-Cutting Objective serves as a method to track the progress made to ensure that underrepresented and underserved populations receive appropriate research, education, and services in order to reduce the numerous disparities noted in the literature.
+While additional information on specific areas of disparities is expanded upon in each Question of the Strategic Plan, this section and the Cross-Cutting Objective outlined here serve as an indicator of the urgency felt by the Committee's to comprehensively address areas of disparities in research and services moving forward.